 According to ECDA: “The Anchor Operator (AOP) scheme provides funding support to selected preschool operators to increase access to good quality and affordable early childhood care and education, especially for children from lower-income or disadvantaged backgrounds.”

 Under the AOP, parents can expect a monthly fee cap of $720, $1,275, and $160 (excluding GST) for full-day child care, full-day infant care, and kindergarten respectively.
-Any increase in fees is kept affordable for parents too.
+Preschools keep any fee increases affordable for parents.

 Affordable childcare fee caps under Partner Operator (POP) scheme